It's common for all of us to have to present or speak in front of others at some point in our careers.

 Portent is a Digital Marketing Firm.
 Their blog, 3 Surprising Ways to Instantly Improve Your Public Speaking Skills, has some good insights as to what you're doing wrong and how to fix it when speaking in front of an audience (such as voice speed, and so on).

 Ginger is a firm that supports individuals in becoming better public speakers, as they boast "we turn communicators from nervous wrecks into public speaking leaders."
-They have a great page with FREE professional development resources you can utilize, including a free course and free book download.
+In addition to their low-cost programs and courses, they also offer free webinars you can attend to improve your skills.

 AllTop is an online magazine that allows you to filter topics to create your own AllTop magazine.
 The AllTop Speaking page has a large collection of Public Speaking and Presentation resources to peruse.